-Chronic Pain Program
+Chronic Pain - Reboot

-This disorder-specific program is for individuals experiencing chronic pain, which is pain that has persisted for at least 3 months.
-This program must be prescribed and supervised by a clinician and cannot be completed via the self-help pathway.
+This disorder-specific course is for individuals experiencing chronic pain, which is pain that has persisted for at least 3 months.

 Chronic pain isn't just physical, it's a biopsychosocial experience.
 Therefore, chronic pain patients will generally benefit from multidisciplinary treatment that includes medication, psychology, and physiotherapy.